What is Sensory Processing?

 The good news is that if your child has problems with sensory processing, there’s a lot you can do about it, especially if you work with a knowledgeable OT.
 As the OT enhances your child’s ability to process sensory input, you can build your own sensory smarts so your child feels more understood, while making your home, parenting approaches, and daily activities more in sync with your child’s sensory portrait.

-Raising a Sensory Smart Child is filled with practical advice, real-life tips, and parenting solutions you can useimmediately to help your child at home, school, and out and about.
+Raising a Sensory Smart Child is filled with practical advice, real-life tips, and parenting solutions you can useimmediately to support your child at home, school, and out and about.
+You can find the Spanish language edition on Amazon.